bSI-InfraRoom/IFC-infra-unit-test/UT-Georeferencing-Tin-12d-2/readme.md

 ### Intent

 IFC 4x3 RC2
-This scenario has a tin with coordinates for IfcTriangulatedIrregularNetwork using a local origin of (256400.0, 7011600.0, 0.0).
+This scenario has a tin with coordinates for IfcTriangulatedIrregularNetwork in map units (map metres) but using a local origin of (256400.0, 7011600.0, 0.0) to truncate the coordidnates.
 IfcMapConversion is used to translate data to the correct (Easting, Northing, Height) for the map projection.
-The data is already in map units so Scale is 1.
+The data is already in map units (map metres) so Scale is 1.
+The Horizontal and Vertical datums are specified in `IfcProjectedCRS`.

+The tin has one colour for all the triangles and there are no voids in the tin.

 Special Note: the data is NOT in local engineering coordinates.
-The units for x and y are map units and not ground units.
+The units for x and y are map units (map metres) and not ground units.

-The tin has just one colour for all the triangles.
-There are no voids.

-The Horizontal and Vertical datums are specified in `IfcProjectedCRS`.

-The ifc file was written by 12d Model.
+The IFC file was written by 12d Model.

 ### Prerequisites